 Putting It All Together: A Sample 20-Minute Energy Routine

-If you want to try all 7 in one morning, here’s how you can do it in less than 20 minutes:
+Want to try all 7 habits in one morning?
+Here’s how you can do it in less than 20 minutes:

 - Open the window or step outside – 2 min